Bombardier, Airbus name leaders of new CSeries partnership: memo

-MONTREAL/PARIS (Reuters) - Bombardier and Airbus named the top leaders for the CSeries program, in a further step towards finalising a deal in which the European planemaker will take control of the Canadian jetliner, according to a memo to staff on Wednesday that was seen by Reuters.
+MONTREAL/PARIS (Reuters) - Bombardier (BBDb.TO) and Airbus (AIR.PA) named the top leaders for the CSeries program, in a further step towards finalizing a deal in which the European planemaker will take control of the Canadian jetliner, according to a memo to staff on Wednesday that was seen by Reuters.

 Philippe Balducchi, head of performance management for Airbus Commercial Aircraft and a former head of investor relations, will be CEO of the 12-member team that includes six executives from each planemaker, according to the memo to staff signed by chief executives from both companies.